 It should be noted that prior to this change, interest received had been stable and constant.
 So this has come as something of a surprise.

 As we can see from the above, things were starting to not look good from January.
 The pandemic created some further limitations as a ‘Normalisation period’ for the platform kicked in.
 This suspended sign-ups, paused investment from new or existing customers and also paused lending.
 Most importantly the secondary market was also switched off, making it impossible for lenders to sell their loans.

 That was not the end of the bad news for investors.
 Interest rates for the second quarter are diverted into the Shield, and a 2.0% charge is levied on outstanding loans to cover the decrease in Lending Works revenue.

 How are funds protected?

 Lending Works offer a series of initiatives to protect investors money.
 The most relevant of these is the Lending Works Shield, which consists of a traditional Provision Fund as well as a series of insurance policies.
-These work quietly in the background and activate instantly: the fund pays first and then attempts to recover the money using other methods after (this works the other way around at other platforms such as Lendy).
+These work quietly in the background and activate instantly.
+The fund pays first and then attempts to recover the money using other methods after (this works the other way around at other platforms such as Lendy).

-Pros of Lending Works
+Lending Works Review: Pros